GitHub-Nawatech-Lab/Volve-Production-Rate/README.md

 How to run notebook

-1. Open terminal
+1. Open Notebook
 2. Start compute instance
-3. Run command "pip install -r requirements.txt"
-4. Copy Datastore URI from data asset and paste to cell contain "{your Datastore URI}" on notebook
+3. Copy Datastore URI from data asset and paste to cell contain "{your Datastore URI}" on notebook
-5. Run all cell
+4. Run all cell